rtmcdo/rtmcdo.github.io/_posts/2020-01-21-Azure-pace-of-change.md

 I'm looking foward to continued enhancements in Azure Firewall, Sentinel, and Bastion Host.
 I'm also excited to see how Azure Arc matures.
 Extending Azure's management capability to other clouds and on-premises could signifigantly improve management in distributed environments.

 <h2 class="section-heading">Cloud Adoption Framework</h2>
-Outside of all platform updates and new services, I think one of the most significant developments in 2019 from Microsoft, was the release of the Cloud Adoption Framework.
+Outside of all platform updates and new services, I think one of the most significant developments in 2019 from Microsoft was the release of the Cloud Adoption Framework.

 If you aren’t familiar with the Cloud Adoption Framework (CAF) here is Microsoft's description from the documentation: